THE SERIES OF ARTICLES about the books I have published have a loose chronology and narrative that makes the most sense if read in this order:

 Here is the opening paragraph from my introduction to this book (found on page 6):

 Goldmine’s Price Guide To Collectible Record Albums was created for that general market: included here is virtually every genre of collectible records with the exception of instrumentals (most pop and all jazz) and classical music, each of which requires a book of its own.”
-2
+(I did get around to doing a jazz album guide for Goldmine; you can read about that on this site also.)

 A few paragraphs into the introduction I asked this question: So what’s not here?
 I answered it with one word: Lots.